 Inspired by a music video she directed and produced for renowned jazz singer, Jacqui Naylor, Jules founded ARTiDOCs with Marcy Cravat to create documentaries that explored the lives and journeys of artists.
 In 2012, ARTiDOCs received distribution and released the feature-length documentary DVD, Lucky Girl, A Portrait of Jacqui Naylor.
 This led to Jules producing and editing Grammy Board member Michael Romanowski’s live filming of the Live at Coast DVD series.

-Since October of 2015, Jules has been working as a home stager and interior designer with the high-end staging company GiGi Park in San Francisco.
+In 2015, Jules started working as a home stager and interior designer with the high-end staging company GiGi Park in San Francisco.
 In December of 2015, she designed and installed Holiday installations in six large lobbies at China Basin in San Francisco.

 No matter the medium, Jules Kobelin connects her passion for creative problem solving and visual storytelling in every project she takes on.